carbon-language/carbon-lang/docs/design/variadics.md

 A pack expansion must contain one or more _expansion arguments_.
-These are usually marked by the `[:]` operator, but can also be unmarked usages of names that have pack types (which will be defined below).
+These are usually marked by the `[:]` operator, but can also be unmarked usages of names that have `[:]` in the type (called pack types).
+For example, in the body of `Zip`, the loop condition `...and [:]iters != vectors.End()` is a pack expansion with two arguments: `[:]iters` is explicitly marked as an argument, and `vectors` is an argument because its type is `Vector([:]ElementTypes)`.

 The _arity_ of an expansion argument is a compile-time value representing the number of elements it evaluates to.
 Every pack expansion must contain at least one expansion argument, and all arguments of a given expansion must have the same arity (which we will also refer to as the arity of the expansion).
 If any expansion argument is a non-expression pattern, the entire pack expansion is a pattern.
 In particular, this means that the expansion arguments of a `...{` expansion must be expressions.

 > **Open question:** Is it possible to drop that requirement, and support code
 > like `let [:]x: ElementTypes = *[:]iters;` within a `...{` expansion?